ibroheem/Telpo-TPS300/README.md

 # Telpo-TPS300

-Some dependencies (used in extending capabilities, e.g C++11 nullptr support from ETL):
+Some dependencies used in extending capabilities, e.g C++11 nullptr support from ETL
-	- ArduinoJson
+1. ArduinoJson
-	- ETL (Embedded Template Library)
+2. ETL (Embedded Template Library)